TheIllusionistMirage/Prattle/README.md

 Prattle is a simple chat program written in C++, using SFML.

-Currently, console chat is possible.
-A GUI, file transfer facility, multiple friendlist and online statuses will be soon added.
+Currently, console chat is possible and a secure user database exists.
+A GUI, file transfer facility, multiple friendlist and online statuses with a range of other stuff will be added soon.

 Authors